José Ángel Ziganda

 José Ángel "Cuco" Ziganda Lakunza (born 1 October 1966) is a Spanish football manager and former player who played as a centre-forward.
-He is the current manager of Cultural y Deportiva Leonesa.

 He played 381 La Liga matches over the course of 12 seasons (111 goals scored), representing Osasuna and Athletic Bilbao.

 Ziganda started working as manager in 2005, and eventually coached both clubs.

 Club career

 Ziganda was born in Larraintzar, Navarre.
-A product of CA Osasuna's youth ranks, he first appeared for his hometown's first team on 13 December 1987, in a 0–0 home draw against CE Sabadell FC.
+A product of Osasuna's youth ranks, he first appeared for his hometown's first team on 13 December 1987, in a 0–0 home draw against Sabadell.
 An undisputed starter through 1989 to 1991, he scored 11 La Liga goals apiece over those seasons, thus attracting attention from neighbours Athletic Bilbao.

-At Athletic since the start of 1991–92, Ziganda netted 17 times in three separate campaigns, most notably a hat-trick at Albacete Balompié on 26 May 1993 in a 5–4 win.
+At Athletic since the start of 1991–92, Ziganda netted 17 times in three separate campaigns, most notably a hat-trick at Albacete on 26 May 1993 in a 5–4 win.
 The Basque side achieved a fifth place in 1994.

 Ousted from Bilbao due to the emergence of Ismael Urzaiz, Ziganda returned to Osasuna in 1998, helping the club to achieve promotion in 2000 and retiring after another top-flight season.
 For his career, he scored 111 top-flight goals, 19 in the Segunda División, nine in the UEFA Cup and six in the Copa del Rey.